brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 #### Why haven’t we included any other types of supporter roles?

 * Care and accountability supporter roles are intended as a minimum set of support that we can practice to help us differentiate between types of support needed to implement our conduct agreement.
 We may want to introduce other support roles after we have more experience *offering, giving, asking for, and receiving* these distinct forms of support.
-* Other forms of support are described in other agreements, including the onboarding supporter role (in the [Entry and Exit Pathway Agreement](https://radhousing.org/brassica/handbook/agreements/entry_and_exit_pathways/)) and the participation supporter role in our [Participation Supporter Guidelines](https://docs.google.com/document/d/16iPg-VBoTB5f9MrUvNEpkDazPS2c0f64BVsPfCghEa8/edit?usp=sharing).
+* Other forms of support are described in other agreements, including the onboarding supporter role (in the [Entry and Exit Pathway Agreement](../entry_and_exit_pathways) and the participation buddy role in our [Participation Buddy Guidelines](../../buddies_guidelines).
 * Participants can propose amendments to add additional supporter roles that become relevant within the context of our collective capacity to support each other.

 ### Questions about the Mutli-Role Distribution Approach  {#questions-about-the-mutli-role-distribution-approach}